 First, start with the email which is linked with the Facebook account. check your email, In the email, you will find the proper reason, why your ad is disapproved?

-You can check disapproved information and edit your Facebook ad as per advertising policies and submit again for the review.
+You can check disapproved information and edit your Facebook ad as per advertising policies and submit it again for review.

 Products You Can’t Advertise on Facebook